ddccffvv/ddccffvv.github.io/author-stijn.md

 # Stijn

-Stijn has an extensive background in development, security and product management.
+Stijn has a background in development, security and product management.

 He is naturally curious and always enjoys a good discussion.